 - 1. Behavioral intervention plan (BIP) means a plan that is based on the results of a functional behavioral assessment and that, at a minimum, includes a description of the problem behavior, global and specific hypotheses as to why the problem behavior occurs, and intervention strategies that include positive behavioral supports and services to address the behavior. - 2.
 Controlled substance means a drug or other substance identified under schedule I, II, III, IV, or V in section 202 (c) of the Controlled Substances Act (21 USC §812 (c)). - 3.
-Illegal drug means a controlled substance, but does not include a controlled substance legally possessed or used under the supervision of a licensed health-care professional, or a substance that

-- is otherwise legally possessed or used under the authority of the Controlled Substances Act or under any other provision of federal law. - 4.
-Disciplinary change in placement means a suspension or removal from a student's current educational placement that is either: - a) for more than 10 consecutive school days; or - b) for a period of 10 consecutive school days or less if the student is subjected to a series of suspensions or removal that constitute a pattern because they cumulate to more than 10 school days in a school year, because the student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removal, the total amount of time the student has been removed and the proximity of the suspensions or removal to one another. - 5.
-Manifestation review means a review of the relationship between the student's disability and the behavior subject to disciplinary action required when the disciplinary action results in a disciplinary change of placement, and conducted in accordance with requirements set forth later in this document. - 6.
-Manifestation team means a district representative knowledgeable about the student and the interpretation of information about child behavior, the parent/guardian, and relevant members of the committee on special education as determined by the parent/guardian and the district. - 7.
-Removal means a removal for disciplinary reasons from the student's current educational placement, other than a suspension and change in placement to an interim alternative educational setting (IAES) because the student poses a risk of harm to self or others. - 8.
+Disciplinary change in placement means a suspension or removal from a student's current educational placement that is either: - a) for more than 10 consecutive school days; or - b) for a period of 10 consecutive school days or less if the student is subjected to a series of suspensions or removal that constitute a pattern because they cumulate to more than 10 school days in a school year, because the student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removal, the total amount of time the student has been removed and the proximity of the suspensions or removal to one another.
+The school district determines on a case-by-case basis whether a pattern of removals constitutes a change in placement. - 4.
+Illegal drug means a controlled substance, but does not include a controlled substance legally possessed or used under the supervision of a licensed health-care professional, or a substance that is otherwise legally possessed or used under the authority of the Controlled Substances Act or under any other provision of federal law. - 5.
 Interim alternative educational setting IAES) means a temporary education placement, other than the student's current placement, at the time the behavior precipitating the IAES placement occurred.
-An IAES must allow a student to continue to receive education services that enable him/her to continue to participate in the general curriculum and progress toward meeting the goals set out in the student's individualized education program, as well as to receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications designed to address the behavior violation so that it does not reoccur. - 9.
+An IAES must allow a student to continue to receive education services that enable him/her to continue to participate in the general curriculum and progress toward meeting the goals set out in the student's individualized education program, as well as to receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications designed to address the behavior violation so that it does not reoccur. - 6.
+Manifestation review means a review of the relationship between the student's disability and the behavior subject to disciplinary action required when the disciplinary action results in a disciplinary change of placement, and conducted in accordance with requirements set forth later in this document. - 7.
+Manifestation team means a district representative knowledgeable about the student and the interpretation of information about child behavior, the parent/guardian, and relevant members of the CSE as determined by the parent/guardian and the district. - 8.
+Removal means a removal for disciplinary reasons from the student's current educational placement, other than a suspension and change in placement to an IAES because the student poses a risk of harm to self or others. - 9.
 School day means any day, including a partial day, that students are in attendance at school for instructional purposes. - 10.
-Suspension means a suspension pursuant to §3214 of New York's Education Law. - 11.
-Student presumed to have a disability for discipline purposes means a student who, under the conditions set forth in this document, the district is deemed to have had knowledge was a student with a disability before the behavior that precipitated the disciplinary action.
+Student presumed to have a disability for discipline purposes means a student who, under the conditions set forth in this document, the district is deemed to have had knowledge was a student with a disability before the behavior that precipitated the disciplinary action. - 11.
+Suspension means a suspension pursuant to §3214 of New York's Education Law.